yt-dlp/yt-dlp/README.md

                                     and dump cookie jar in
     --no-cookies                    Do not read/dump cookies from/to file (default)
-    --cookies-from-browser BROWSER[+KEYRING][:PROFILE[:CONTAINER]]
+    --cookies-from-browser BROWSER[+KEYRING][:PROFILE][:CONTAINER]
-                                    The name of the browser and (optionally) the name/path of the profile to load cookies from (and container name if Firefox)
+                                    The name of the browser to load cookies from.
+Currently supported browsers are:
-                                    separated by a ":".
-Currently supported
+                                    brave, chrome, chromium, edge, firefox,
-                                    browsers are: brave, chrome, chromium, edge,
+                                    opera, safari, vivaldi.
+Optionally, the
-                                    firefox, opera, safari, vivaldi.
-By default,
+                                    name/path of the PROFILE to load cookies from and the CONTAINER name (if Firefox) ("none" for no container) can be given, separated by a ":".
+By default, all containers of the most recently accessed
-                                    the default container of the most recently accessed profile is used.
+                                    profile are used.
 The keyring used for decrypting Chromium cookies on Linux can be (optionally) specified after the browser
                                     name separated by a "+".
 Currently supported keyrings are: basictext, gnomekeyring, kwallet
     --no-cookies-from-browser       Do not load cookies from browser (default)